MatisseBE/vatglasses-converter/readme.md

 Or whatever you want if you have the knowledge

 #### Note
 I added an extra file that lets you update your positions without losing the current colors of your sectors.
 It will assign a random color for new sectors though.
 There is also a file that lets you check if any color is used more than once.
 This is only an issue if both sectors are adjacent to each other.
+Check the comments in the file for more information.